 Implement network segmentation patterns on Azure

+A unified enterprise segmentation strategy guides technical teams to consistently segment access using networking, applications, identity, and any other access controls.
 Create segmentation in your network footprint by defining perimeters.
-Main reasons for segmentation are:
+The main reasons for segmentation are:

 - The ability to group related assets that are a part of (or support) workload operations.